-Alcohol abuse, or alcohol use disorder (AUD,) is a medical condition in which a person continues to consume alcohol despite the adverse consequences.
+Alcohol use disorder (AUD) is a medical condition in which a person continues to consume alcohol despite the adverse consequences.
 AUD can be mild, moderate, or severe.

 Other names for AUD include alcohol misuse, alcohol dependence, alcohol addiction, and alcoholism.
-Risk factors for developing alcohol misuse disorder include a family history of alcohol misuse, mental health conditions, and starting alcohol use at a young age.
+Risk factors for developing AUD include a family history of alcohol misuse, mental health conditions, and starting alcohol use at a young age.

 Alcohol misuse can lead to various illnesses such as heart disease.
 People experiencing alcohol misuse disorder should seek medical attention.

 Keep reading to learn more about AUD, including who is at risk, common symptoms, treatment, and more.